Decoration Day (album): Critical reception

 Having been brought to the attention of many critics through the success of Southern Rock Opera, Decoration Day was eagerly anticipated and, upon its arrival, very well received.
 The album garnered excellent reviews from critics like Robert Christgau of The Village Voice as well as publications such as SPIN Magazine, Pitchfork Media and Rolling Stone.
 Decoration Day would go on to place on many publications' "Best of 2003" lists, including the Village Voice's influential Pazz & Jop poll, No Depression's "40 Best Alt.
 Country Albums of 2003", Rolling Stone's "Critics' Top 10 of 2003" and Amazon.com's "Top 100 Editors' Picks of 2003".
-The album also appeared at #27 on Paste Magazine's "The Best 50 Albums of the Decade" list.
+The album also appeared at No. 27 on Paste magazine's "The Best 50 Albums of the Decade" list.

 Track listing

+Vinyl releases have tracks 1–5 on side A, 6–10 on side B, and 11–15 on side C. Side D is left blank.